miklevin/MikeLev.in/_posts/2023-05-06-reverse-chronological-writing-is-the-natural-order.md

 master-copy, but that's a lower priority now than user experience.
-It's a dog E-E-A-T dog world out there, and if in your experience, you have to use your expertise to duplicate content that expresses your authority in order to communicate effusively and thus become trustworthy, then that's what you do.
+It's a dog E-E-A-T dog world out there, and if in your experience, you have to use your expertise to duplicate content that expresses your authority in order to communicate effectively, thus becoming trustworthy, then so be it.
+Google makes the new realities.
+Google lives with the new realities.
 Concerns for new realities trump the concerns for old dead realities.

 And so my plan is forming.
 I keep a reverse chronological "master list" of my blog posts.
 But then I start poaching that to shape better user experiences